ACTH blood test

 Serum adrenocorticotropic hormone; Adrenocorticotropic hormone; Highly-sensitive ACTH

 The ACTH test measures the level of adrenocorticotropic hormone (ACTH) in the blood.
-ACTH is a hormone released from the pituitary gland in the brain.
+ACTH is a hormone released from the pituitary gland at the base of the brain.

 How the Test is Performed